top of page

 Reliance on Wi-Fi for connectivity, ubiquitous and popular as it may be, often falls short of the demands of modern warehouses.
 While the purpose of bringing new technological solutions into the warehouse is to make the job easier and save time and effort, many warehouses that rely on W-Fi connections find themselves wasting valuable time troubleshooting, negating the intended benefits of the solution.

-In this blog, we will delve into the readiness of warehouses to adopt IoT solutions, the challenges that may arise as well as strategies to preempt problems so that warehouse operations can reap the benefits of technology especially as they integrate location tracking solutions.
+In this blog, we will delve into the readiness of warehouses to adopt IoT solutions, the challenges that may arise as well as strategies to preempt problems so that warehouse operations can reap the benefits of technology especially as they integrate asset tracking solutions

 It’s hard to imagine any place without Wi-Fi in today’s day and age.
 From homes to classrooms to businesses to airplanes, constant connectivity is an expectation, and Wi-Fi provides the solution in most cases.

-While having an internet connection is crucial to the operation of any warehouse, particularly in the creation of a digital twin, there are a number of critical challenges that commonly plague those who rely on Wi-Fi.
+While having an internet connection is crucial to the operation of any warehouse, particularly in the creation of a digital twin, there are a number of critical challenges that commonly plague those who rely on wireless asset tracking.
 The negative impact of these challenges will only continue to grow as warehouses integrate even more IoT tools.
 The main challenges include:

 Connectivity Issues